Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 This is how many primitive types there are in Rust!
 And yes, as scary as it is, you will completely understand this in just a few minutes!

-First and most importantly, forget the above, there's really only five subtypes that we actually care about:
+First and most importantly, forget the above, there's really only five type categories that we actually care about:

 | types           |
 |-----------------|